eddabrahamsen/iauditor_exporter/README.md

 ## Installation
 The easiest way to run this tool is by installing it as a package.
 The tool `Pipx` makes this incredibly easy:

-* Install Python 3.5+ on the machine you wish to run the tool on
+* Install Python 3.6+ on the machine you wish to run the tool on
 * Create a folder on your machine where you want to store the script.
-Make sure it's a location you have full access to, your documents folder is usually a good choice.
+Make sure it's in a location you have full access to, your documents folder is usually a good choice.
 * Open your terminal (If on a Mac, open Terminal.
 On Windows, use PowerShell where possible.)
 * Type `cd` and press the space bar once.
 Drag the folder you just created into the terminal window and the path will appear next to your `cd` command
 * Press enter